 Members of the public may address the Board orally and in writing.
-To provide Public Comment, please visit the above link and complete the request form.
+To provide Public Comment, you should visit the above link and complete the request form by selecting whether you will provide oral or written comment from the options located under Options next to the Board meeting.

 Attention: If you have any questions, you may email PublicComment@lacera.com.
+If you would like to make a public comment during the board meeting, review the Public Comment instructions.